bellmit/attic/Bytecode.md

 this has leaked into the opcode names.
 The reference-ness of the results of these expressions is not visible in the semantics of the operations.

+## "Short" instructions

+Variable store and load instructions have 32 "short" versions (`PUT_0` through `PUT_31` and `PUSH_0` through `PUSH_31` respectively).
+These have the same semantics as the `PUT` and `PUSH` instructions, but bake the immediate value into the instruction byte.

+## `BYTECODE_REDUCE_REF`

+I've left out the opcodes introduced by LambdaMOO's `BYTECODE_REDUCE_REF` build configuration.
+Operations from `IMM` onwards have different numbers if this build option is enabled, but correctly emitting these instructions during compilation is problematic.

+These instructions had the same structure and semantics as `PUSH_n` and `PUSH`, but also unset the referenced variable to free up some memory (especially relevant in the case of large or complex lists and long strings).

 ## Opcodes

 <table>